numba/numba/docs/source/user/parallel.rst

 of the reduction is inferred automatically for ``+=`` and ``*=`` operators.
 For other functions/operators, the reduction variable should hold the identity value right before entering the ``prange`` loop.
 Reductions in this manner are supported for scalars and for arrays of arbitrary dimensions.
+Care should be taken, however, as reducing into slices or elements of an array is not supported if the elements specified by the slice or index is written to simultaneously by multiple parallel threads.
+The compiler will not detect such cases and may result in a race condition.

 The example below demonstrates a parallel loop with a reduction (``A`` is a one-dimensional Numpy array)::